aajanki/finnish-pos-accuracy/README.md

 Execution duration as a function of the achieved error rate.

-After a certain point, increasing the computational effort provide only minimal accuracy gains.
+After a certain point, increasing the computational effort provides only minimal accuracy gains.